 Tuition fees for EU & EEA and Swiss Nationals

-If you are an EU student with settled or pre-settled status in the UK and will enrol on a course from September 2021 , we are waiting for the UK Government to publish the new regulations around fee level.
-As it is made available, we will update our web pages.
+If you are an EU student with settled or pre-settled status in the UK and will enrol on a course from September 2021 , you may be eligible for Home fee status.
+In order to do so, you must fulfil the criteria below:

 New EU students who do not have settled or pre-settled status who enrol on a Tavistock and Portman course from September 2021, will no longer be eligible for Home fee status and will be charged the international fee level for the duration of their course.